All Episodes

 Now, did any of them have stethoscopes?

-Because I think what this place ought to do, these these waitresses ought to have stethoscopes and stuff you know, uh uh put the uh the the thing on your chest there to take your heartbeat after a couple bites of the uh quadruple bypass burger just to make sure you're healthy as you eat dinner.
+I think what this place ought to do, these waitresses ought to have stethoscopes and put the thing on your chest there to take your heartbeat after a couple bites of the quadruple bypass burger just to make sure you're healthy as you eat dinner.

 Oh, definitely.

-And and that they I would say they they push the envelope a little bit.
+And I would say they push the envelope a little bit.

-I mean, it it's not anywhere where you would definitely maybe want to take your wife and and your two five-year-old kids.
+I mean, it's not anywhere where you would definitely maybe want to take your wife and your two five-year-old kids.

-I mean, that's definitely not the restaurant you have to do.
+I mean, that's definitely not the restaurant you want.

 Well, it doesn't sound like that kind of place.